Theodore Draper: Political career

 In the summer of 1936 Draper was tapped to go to Moscow as the Daily Worker's correspondent there.
 He was ready to travel to Russia when he was suddenly told he couldn't leave because the party had learned that his brother, Hal Draper, was a Trotskyist, causing Soviet authorities to regard Ted as a security risk.
 The position of Moscow correspondent was subsequently offered to another Daily Worker journalist.

 In 1937, Draper moved to the Communist Party's literary-artistic weekly, The New Masses, where he took a position as foreign editor and wrote for publication under his real name.
 The magazine sent Draper to Europe in 1938 to cover the tense geopolitical situation there.
 Draper spent time in Paris, in Czechoslovakia covering the crisis which led to the "Munich Agreement" between Adolf Hitler and Neville Chamberlain, and in Spain covering the last days of the Spanish Civil War.

-Upon returning from Europe in 1939, Draper was approached by a new fellow-traveling publishing house called Modern Age Publishers with an offer for Ted to write a book on the European political situation.
+Upon returning from Europe in 1939, Draper was approached by a new fellow-traveling publishing house called Modern Age Publishers with an offer to write a book on the European political situation.
 Draper used the book advance as an excuse to quit The New Masses and he headed for Paris to conduct further research.
 Draper returned to the United States in November 1939, but the changing political situation — and the changing political line of the Communist Party in response to this — ultimately scrapped Draper's book project despite multiple re-writes.

 Throughout 1939 and 1940 Draper continued to periodically write for the New Masses on various topics at the request of the editors.
 With France falling to Nazi Germany in the summer of 1940, Draper was urgently requested to contribute an article for publication on the significance of the event.
 An article entitled "New Moment in France" was produced and published in the July 9, 1940 issue, in which Draper argued that the French collapse had altered the balance of power in Europe and hinted that the Soviet Union would be a likely next target of the Nazis in their pursuit of "an ever widening circle of expansion for easy booty."